martinchernyavskiy/Notes/CS/Hardware/ECE 252/Logic Functions.md

 ### Operator Precedence
 - And > or > not
 - Parentheses force order of evaluation
-- Not alters everything which is below the overbar.
-And turns into or, or turns into
+- Not alters everything which is below the bar.
+And turns into or, or turns into end.
+Implies parantheses
+- XOR (exclusive or), (plus sign in circle)